Escape from Noise: Release

 The original release of Escape from Noise came with a yellow bumper sticker with black letters reading "Car Bomb", and a booklet outlining the history of the band, along with photos of band members and reviews of previous releases.
 In the booklet, Crosley Bendix (Don Joyce) describes how the band's apartment and studio space were destroyed by a two-alarm fire on the night of "Friday the 13th of February, 1987".

-The fire started in Smart Laundry, a dry cleaning business located at street level below Negativland's apartment at 10028 San Pablo Avenue in El Cerrito, California.
+The fire started in Smart Laundry, a dry cleaning business located at street level below Negativland's apartment in El Cerrito, California.
 When he saw flames leaping up past their kitchen window, band member Mark Hosler yelled to his friend Tera Freedman in the next room to call 9-1-1.
 Hosler and Freedman collected the finished master tapes and artwork for Escape from Noise and quickly left the building, just as fire crews arrived.
 Cleaning solvents in the laundry accelerated the fire and caused extensive damage to the building before fire crews gained control.
 Afterward, the band assessed the total destruction of the recording equipment and the materials from previous releases before traveling to Los Angeles to meet with SST executives and "reaffirm their album commitment".

 In 1999, Seeland Records reissued the album in a new "un-remixed" edition, adding no bonus tracks and moving the text on the front cover to the booklet.
 A sticker was placed on the album, saying:

 An old album from Negativland: Digitally exacto-remastered 331/3 rpm compact disc re-issue of Negativland's classic 1987 LP with no added bonus tracks of any kind!

 Don't let the new cover design fool you – your audiophile friends might think that such classics as "Car Bomb" and "Christianity Is Stupid" sound crisper and cleaner on this newly un-remixed edition, but they're dead wrong!
 And even though there are no longer eleven time zones in the Soviet Union (and no Soviet Union, either) this re-release sounds exactly the same as the original.
 The only thing different is the sticker you are reading right now.

 The original LP is still in print on SST Records.

 In 1988, the group released a press release suggesting that the song "Christianity Is Stupid" was connected to murders by David Brom, and that the group was forced to cancel a planned tour in support of Escape from Noise.
 However, there were no connections with the murders, and the tour was cancelled only due to shortage of funds and free time.
 Their next album, Helter Stupid, made use of the event by sampling news reports on the case.